-Anyone can get monkeypox.
+Anyone can get Mpox.
 However, during the current 2022 outbreak, gay, bisexual and men who have sex with men have been impacted the most.
-At this time, monkeypox has mostly spread between people who had close intimate/sexual contact with a person who has the virus.
+At this time, Mpox has mostly spread between people who had close intimate/sexual contact with a person who has the virus.
 The virus also does not spread through casual contact.

 What To Do If You Are Sick

 The University is working with the appropriate offices and public health authorities to ensure the health and well-being of students, staff, and faculty, to minimize disruption, and to enable all to get the most out of their on-campus experience.

 If you have any symptoms of Mpox, it is recommended that you isolate yourself immediately.

 If you have symptoms and are a student, employee or other member of the University community, please call or email U of T Occupational Health Services right away at (416) 978-4476 or firstname.lastname@example.org.
 You will be provided with confidential, judgement-free guidance and support regarding testing and isolation protocols.

 If you have symptoms and are a student or employee living in a University residence, please also call or email U of T Occupational Health Services right away to discuss isolation protocols.